 Did you forget to buy stain remover again, and now it’s time to do laundry?
 Don’t fret!
 There is a wealth of useful stuff in your kitchen that probably works just as well, if not better.
+Did you know that some household items work as effective laundry stain removers?
 Let’s take a look at some of the items in your cupboard or fridge to see how many superhero stain fighters you’ve got hiding in there!

 Yep, good ol’ milk from a cow can be used to fight stains.
 Other types of milk might also work, but we’ve only ever tried regular cow’s milk for this purpose, so we’ll stick with the tried-and-true method for now.
 You can use milk as a stain remover for the following: